christophgil/bash_return/motivation.md

 # Motivation

-The ‘return’ command in Bash has certain limitations.
+The *return* command in Bash is usually used to return *EXIT_SUCCESS* or an  error code from function.
 It can only return an integer between 0 and 255, and it can only return one value.
-Usually, the EXIT_SUCCESS or the error code is returned.

-Strings or multiple values are usually  returned by sending them to the output stream, see Section /Returning Strings/ in https://ioflood.com/blog/bash-function-return-value
+Strings or multiple values are usually returned indirectly.
+They are printed to standard output in the function.
+The caller captures the standard output produced by the function.
+See section *Returning Strings* in https://ioflood.com/blog/bash-function-return-value

     function square() {
         echo $(($1*$1))